inspiros/lantorch/README.md

     }

     /*
+     * This method is executed during the inference loop, before forward.
+     *
+     * An example usage is when we want to update model's weights/hyperparameters.
+     */
+    void update() override {
+        // Nothing to do
+    }

+    /*
      * This method is executed during the inference loop and must be overridden.
      *
      * It optionally returns a GstInferenceSample in case of shortcutting pipelines,